taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop-old-axios/typescript/README.md

 ##### provider_api_keys: [`ProviderApiKeys`](./models/provider-api-keys.ts)<a id="provider_api_keys-providerapikeysmodelsprovider-api-keysts"></a>

+API keys required by each provider to make API calls.
+The API keys provided here are not stored by Humanloop.
+If not specified here, Humanloop will fall back to the key saved to your organization.

 ##### num_samples: `number`<a id="num_samples-number"></a>

 The number of chat responses, where each chat response will use a model configuration sampled from the experiment.